Up to 60% off sofas & mattresses — limited‑time deals.

 Is the sleeper comfortable as an everyday sofa?

-It sits a touch firmer at the front edge because of the bed frame underneath.
-For daily TV and laptop use it’s fine; for long naps, the standard sofa feels smoother.
+Yes, with one caveat: the front edge feels firmer because of the sleeper mechanism below.
+For daily TV and laptop use it worked well; for long naps, the standard sofa felt smoother.

 What’s the easiest way to keep it looking clean?

-Wipe spills quickly, then use a soft brush/vac tool along seams.
-On the sectional, budget extra time for the gaps between modules—crumbs migrate there first.
+Wipe spills quickly, then use a soft brush or vacuum crevice tool along seams.
+On the sectional, budget extra time for the module gaps because crumbs migrate there first.

 Previous post